sklykov/multi-hypo/README.md

 for tracking.

 Because of previously following to the simplest version control, many of subprograms will be uploaded with enumeration (reflecting their local version).

+The short explanation of hot to use program is described in the relevant * pdf file.